Volorf/learning-xr/README.md

 # Learning XR
-A collection of links to resourses and people that will help you learn XR.
+A collection of links to resourses to help you learn XR.

 ## Guidelines
 - [Apple.](https://developer.apple.com/design/human-interface-guidelines/spatial-layout) Human Interface Guidelines for Spatial Computing